benmvp/slides/2019/webu/webdev.md

 NOTES:
 - Friend of mine recently graduated from UC Berkely coding boot camp
 - Look at all these skills they learned in just 12 weeks
+  * Not just HTML, CSS & JavaScript
+  * Command Line & Git (table stakes)
+  * jQuery, Bootstrap, React
+  * Django, Express & MongoDB
+  * Exactly what Chris was talking about in the morning keynote
 - And it's _just_ enough to get an entry-level job

 /////